yanchaoz/OrgMIM/README.md

 ## Contact Us

-If you have any questions or suggestions, feel free to contact us via email or by opening a pull request.
+If you have any questions or suggestions, feel free to contact us via email or by opening an issue.